haseeb-cb/fundamentals-of-gis/Content/1_Exercise.md

 ### Bus stops
 14. Now, let’s **create a new layer with bus stops around the arena**.
 These are marked in red in the arena_plan_modified.tiff.
 GIS data on bus stops will be available from Tampere City or OpenStreetMaps, but here we will make our own layer to practice how this is done.

 15. First, let’s create a new layer for the bus stops.
 In the previous step, we learned how to edit an existing layer, but we can also make a new layer ourselves.
-In this case, we want points to represent bus stops, so we need to create a new point layer (Figure 8).
+In this case, we want points to represent bus stops, so we need to create a new point layer.

 	- On the menu, choose *Layer* -> *Create Layer* -> *New Shapefile Layer*